Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.3 - In-Flight Entertainment/README.md

 #### And with that, you've now concluded this module.
 We hope you enjoyed it! &#x1F60A;

+> [!CAUTION]
+> Please be aware, this lab is currently under development and may not be fully stable.

 ## Optional (Work in Progress - Unstable)

 ### Step 3 - Animation